Johann Hartmann: Last years

 The end of his life was overshadowed by domestic sorrows that the loss of an adult daughter who was the support of the home made even more burdensome.
 He died on 21 October 1793.

 Personality

 Hartmann claimed to be "a man who knew himself and who was not possessed by himself".
 The scores of his works also testify that he was not easily satisfied, but returned to them again and again.
 Balder's Death was almost completely rewritten after the first performances; for some pieces, several different versions exist.

 Family

 First generation

 In the Hartmann family, Johann Hartmann (1726-1793) is the ″ancestor″ of a long line of musicians and other cultural personalities.
-With his wife, Margarethe Elisabeth Wilcken (1736-1801), daughter of a jeweler in Plön, Johann Hartmann had three sons who became themselves musicians:
+With his wife, Margarethe Elisabeth Wilcken (1736-1801), daughter of a jeweler in Plön, Johann Hartmann had three sons who became musicians: